-- CAREER COACHING, to assist students in developing realistic and innovative career goals. - JOB SEARCH SKILLS DEVELOPMENT provides assistance with resume and cover letter writing and the interview process. - HANDSHAKE, a web-based recruiting system that allows JSU students and alumni to electronically submit resumes to employers, search for internships, part-time and fulltime job opportunities, and research employer information. - ANNUAL MAJOR EVENTS: Fall/Spring Career Fairs, Graduate & Professional Schools Day, Federal Employers Workshop, Teacher Recruitment Day, and Manners Matter: Business-Dining Etiquette - ON-CAMPUS/VIRTUAL INTERVIEWS accommodate numerous employers annually to conduct interviews with students for internships and full-time career opportunities, and graduate/professional school - PATHWAYS TO PROFESSIONAL DEVELOPMENT SEMINARS to prepare students for successful transition in the work world. - CAREER RESOURCES include career guides and pamphlets that contain information on graduate and professional schools; employment outlook and opportunities in business, industry, government, social service, and education - ONLINE RESOURCES INCLUDE: - Type Focus provides personality type resources through self-awareness - What Can I Do with This Major? explores majors, employers and career strategies - Interview Stream helps to prepare students for the interview process through video simulation, provides interview questions and tips - Handshake is also the Career Services Center's online management system that allows students access to all part-time, full-time, and internship opportunities. - TIGER CAREER CLOSET is a program dedicated to providing professional attire to currently enrolled JSU students who are in need of professional attire for a job interview or a university event.
+- CAREER COACHING, to assist students in developing realistic and innovative career goals. - JOB SEARCH SKILLS DEVELOPMENT provides assistance with resume and cover letter writing and the interview process. - HANDSHAKE, a web-based recruiting system that allows JSU students and alumni to electronically submit resumes to employers, search for internships, part-time and full-time job opportunities, and research employer information. - ANNUAL MAJOR EVENTS: Fall/Spring Career Fairs, Graduate & Professional Schools Day, Federal Employers Workshop, Teacher Recruitment Day, and Manners Matter: Business-Dining Etiquette - ON-CAMPUS/VIRTUAL INTERVIEWS accommodate numerous employers annually to conduct interviews with students for internships and full-time career opportunities, and graduate/professional school - PATHWAYS TO PROFESSIONAL DEVELOPMENT SEMINARS to prepare students for successful transition in the work world. - CAREER RESOURCES include career guides and pamphlets that contain information on graduate and professional schools; employment outlook and opportunities in business, industry, government, social service, and education - ONLINE RESOURCES INCLUDE: - TypeFocus provides personality type resources through self-awareness - What Can I Do with This Major explores majors, employers and career strategies - o InterviewStream helps to prepare students for the interview process through video simulation, provides interview questions and tips - TIGER CAREER CLOSET is a program dedicated to providing professional attire to currently enrolled JSU students who are in need of professional attire for a job interview or a university event.